PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-11 10:36:45
+Last updated: 2024-04-11 10:37:18
-Random Quote: Kill the boy, Jon Snow.
-Winter is almost upon us.
-Kill the boy and let the man be born.  -  Aemon Targaryen
+Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister